Can You Go to Jail for Chargebacks?

 DoNotPay can help you request a chargeback, which takes only a couple of minutes.
 Requesting a chargeback on your own can prove to be quite tiring, and that is why we’re here to help!
 Here’s how it works:

-- Scroll down and click on Get Protected in the Chargeback Instantly section
+- Scroll down and click on Get Protected in the File a Chargeback section

 - Provide your bank details and information about the merchant